gytis-ivaskevicius/linux-gpu-debug-helper/arch/gaming/foundryvtt.md

-[es:FoundryVTT](es:FoundryVTT "es:FoundryVTT"){.wikilink} [Foundry VTT](https://foundryvtt.com) is a standalone
-application built for experiencing multiplayer tabletop RPGs using a feature-rich and modern self-hosted application where your players connect directly through the browser.
+[es:FoundryVTT](es:FoundryVTT "wikilink") [Foundry VTT](https://foundryvtt.com) is a standalone application built for experiencing multiplayer tabletop RPGs using a feature-rich and modern self-hosted application where your players connect directly through the browser.

-**Foundry VTT** is [proprietary software](Wikipedia:Proprietary_software "proprietary software"){.wikilink}.
+**Foundry VTT** is [proprietary software](Wikipedia:Proprietary_software "wikilink").
 A paid license must be acquired before using the software.

 These instructions show one of the possible ways to install Foundry VTT in an Arch Linux system.
-At the end of the process, the service should be accessible from a browser using [a secure connection](SSL "a secure connection"){.wikilink}.
+At the end of the process, the service should be accessible from a browser using [a secure connection](SSL "wikilink").

 ```{=mediawiki}
 {{Note|This guide covers the Node.js version of Foundry VTT, which allows for greater customization.
 There is also a Linux/Electron version, which is what the {{AUR|foundryvtt}} package utilizes.}}